mehoussou/deploy-to-eks-using-github-actions-v2/README copy.md

         Go to settings of repo created
         click on secrets and variables-->actions-->new repo secret --> add secret ID and key.
 6. Create new github repo and copy ssh then clone it
-6. Test application by getting the dns name and going to a web browser (go to aws console, search for elastic load balancer->Description then copy the DNS NAME) or copy the dns name doing : kubectl get services
+7. Test application by getting the dns name and going to a web browser (go to aws console, search for elastic load balancer->Description then copy the DNS NAME) or copy the dns name doing : kubectl get services

 kubectl get pods ----> to see the pod that run

+8. To delete the cluster created on aws
-Clean up: Run: eksctl delete cluster --name primuslearning
+Run: eksctl delete cluster --name primuslearning